Dr. Frank Lipman

 In the swirl of daily chaos, it can be challenging to find a respite — even a short one — and many of us see vacation as the only opportunity to fully relax.
-But it's essential to find ways to quiet our hyped-up minds and feel more at peace — without having to book a trip to paradise.
+But it's essential to find ways to quiet our hyped-up minds and feel more at peace without having to book a trip to paradise.

 Not only is meditation an always-accessible, drug-free stress buster, you’ll also be gifting your heart, brain and gut with healthy benefits.
 Behold the reasons to start a meditation practice and how to fit it in your busy schedule — no more excuses!

 A steady practice can help you manage strong emotions and ride the choppy waves of life because it cultivates adaptability and resilience and reduces reactivity.
 When you start the day from a calmer place, you’ll be less likely to flare up when life triggers you — whether that's in the form of a demanding boss or bumper-to-bumper traffic.
-Think of it this way: meditation is medication without a single downside.
+Think of it this way: Meditation is medication without a single downside.

-Your brain will be healthier for longer
+2. Your brain will be healthier for longer.

-It takes the edge off of anxiety
+3. It takes the edge off of anxiety.

-By stimulating the release of feel-good endorphins, meditation can boost your mood, help curb anxiety and tame pain.
+By stimulating the release of feel-good endorphins, meditating can boost your mood, help curb anxiety and tame pain.
 It is also linked to decreased blood pressure and a healthier heart, which is why a daily practice “primes the pump” for getting a good night’s sleep.

 Best of all, you can reap the benefits in as little as 10 minutes a day.
 With practice, as your sessions grow to 20 minutes or more, all those physiological and psychological benefits will grow as well.

-You can do it from anywhere
+4. You can do it from anywhere.

 When you think of meditation, images of ancient holy men in the cross-legged Lotus position may spring to mind.
 But meditation is now practiced by pro athletes, school children, military veterans and many other people looking to experience its myriad benefits.
 Moreover, meditation can be done in whatever position you want.